KBicz/fplotd/README.md

                  -fontx : size of font of x axis.
                  -fonty : size of font of y axis.
                  -fontt : size of font of title.
+                 -phase : phase data using given period (default period = 1.0).
+                 -hline : plot horizontal line (you can divide lines using comma ",").
+                 -vline : plot vertical line (you can divide lines using comma ",").
                  --save : savename to save plot (possible formats: pdf, eps, png, svg).
                  --leg  : show legend.
                  --xlog : x axis to base 10 logarithm.